Indonesia police shoot dead 5 suspected militants in Bali

 Security officials say he belonged to Jemaah Islamiah.

-(Additional reporting by Olivia Rondonuwu, Michael Taylor and Rieka Rahadiana in JAKARTA; Writing by Matthew Bigg; Editing by Robeert Birsel)
+(Additional reporting by Olivia Rondonuwu, Michael Taylor and Rieka Rahadiana in JAKARTA; Writing by Matthew Bigg; Editing by Robert Birsel)